NVIDIA/aistore/docs/auth_validation.md

 These settings are independent.
 For example, an operator can pre-stage either intra-cluster policy without requiring JWT/OIDC authentication from clients.

+Targets do not validate client tokens as only proxies do.
+Consequently, whenever either `auth.client_auth_required` or `auth.intra_cluster.request_auth` is set, a target rejects direct public-listener access to buckets, objects, and the node-control API (`GET /v1/daemon`) with 403.
+Node control reaches a target through the proxy's `/v1/reverse/daemon` endpoint, which enforces `SHOW-CLUSTER` for GET and `ADMIN` for PUT/POST/DELETE before relaying the request over intra-control.

 The request-authentication window settings apply only to `auth.intra_cluster.request_auth`: